We are a dementia friendly school.

 Safeguarding and Emotional and Social Development support for children with SEND

 We recognise that pupils with SEND may well have Emotional and Social Development needs that will require support in school.

 The Emotional Health and Wellbeing of all our pupils is very important to us.

 We have a robust Safeguarding Policy in place, following National and LA Guidelines and we recognise that some groups of children are more at risk i.e. children with Special Educational needs or disabilities.

 The Head Teacher, Deputy Head Teachers and all staff continually monitor the Emotional Health and Wellbeing of all our pupils.

-Provision is made, within our Booster Room, for any child who may need additional emotional support.
+Provision is made for any child who may need additional emotional support.

 We recognise that children with SEND are vulnerable so have a robust Behaviour Policy and Anti-bullying Policy in place, and copies of which can be obtained from the school office along with the Complaints Policy and Procedures.